tristanlatr/WPWatcher/README.md

 See complete list of options in the section *Full configuration options* bellow or use `wpwatcher --help` to see options configurable with CLI.

 #### Notes on script behaviours
+- The script must read a configuration file to setup mail server settings and other otions.
+Setup mail server settings and turn on send_email_report in the config file or use `--send` if you want to receive reports.
 - The script will automatically try to delete all temp `wpscan` files in `/tmp/wpscan` before starting scans
 - You might want to use `--ff` (fail fast) when you're setting up and configuring the script.
 Abort scans when WPScan fails, useful to troubleshoot.
 - All messages are printed to `stdout`.